dschep/rdsdataapi/README.md

 The RDS Data API allows use of MySQL and PostgreSQL RDS databases via an HTTP API, making it ideal for use in AWS Lambda because it allow syou to use RDS without running your lambda in a VPC.
-This library wraps that API in both a [DB-API 2.0](https://www.python.org/dev/peps/pep-0249/) and [SqlAlchemy](https://www.sqlalchemy.org/) dialect allowing you to tap into the vast python ecosystem for working with relational databases.
+This library wraps that API in both a [DB-API 2.0](https://www.python.org/dev/peps/pep-0249/) driver and [SqlAlchemy](https://www.sqlalchemy.org/) dialect allowing you to tap into the vast python ecosystem for working with relational databases.